nginx-architects/nginx-se-challenge/README.md

 ## Build and run the demo environment

-Provided the Prerequisites have been met before running the stpes below, this is a **working** environment.
+Provided the Prerequisites have been met before running the steps below, this is a **working** environment.

 ### Build the demo

-In this demo we will have a one NGINX Plus ADC/load balancer (`nginx-plus`) and two NGINX OSS webserver (`nginx1` and `nginx2`)
+In this demo, we will have a one NGINX Plus ADC/load balancer (`nginx-plus`) and two NGINX OSS webserver (`nginx1` and `nginx2`)

 Before we can start, we need to copy our NGINX Plus repo key and certificate (`nginx-repo.key` and `nginx-repo.crt`) into the directory, `nginx-plus/etc/ssl/nginx/`, then build our stack: